Dito-gee/Quiz/README.md

 o The timer restarts when on the next question

 ##### 4. Score display:
 The score display updates instantly after each answer, providing clear feedback on performance.
-Maximum score is 10 out of 10
+Maximum score is 10 out of 10.
+At the end of the questions the total score is displayed together with a message  providing feedback.

 ##### 5. Question counter:
 The question counter (Question 1 of 10) updates enabling users to know where they are in the process and how much is left.

 ##### 6. Navigation control buttons:
 ###### The ‘START QUIZ’ Button:
-Allows the user to move forward the quiz questions.
+Allows the user to move forward to the quiz questions.

 ###### The results:
 The quiz questions begin once the start quiz button is selected.